Category Archives: Conscious Mindset

 Other ways to ground yourself and reap the benefits are to swim in lakes, rivers, or the sea; wear shoes with leather soles; purchase and use an indoor grounding mat or an earthing bed sheet.

 The reason I am able to benefit from earthing when walking barefoot indoors is because my floor is made of unglazed slate sitting on a concrete slab which is set directly onto a rock shelf on the side of a hill.
-There are no substances between my feet and the Earth to block the passage of negative ions.
+There are no substances between my feet and the Earth that block the passage of negative ions.
 You would not get earthing benefit in a home raised above the ground, or with glazed tiles covering the floor, or a layer between the concrete and tile, or with other floor coverings.

-If you would like to read up on Earthing also then get a copy of the book EARTHING – The Most Important Health Discovery Ever? by Clint Ober, Dr Stephen T Sinatra and Martin Zucker.
+If you would like to read up on Earthing get a copy of the book EARTHING – The Most Important Health Discovery Ever? by Clint Ober, Dr Stephen T Sinatra and Martin Zucker.

 Remember though, Grounding is not a substitute for medical treatment and if you have a medical condition you need to consult your healthcare provider.